siyia2/bulk-rename-plus/README.md

 # bulk-rename-plus
-Tiny but powerful C++ program to rename files into upper/lower/reverse case from the terminal.
+Tiny but powerful C++ program to rename recursively paths into upper/lower/reverse case from the terminal.

 Useful for improving performance for wine windows apps in a case sensitive linux system and for improving compatibility with some windows wine game mods.